greatscottgadgets/greatfet-tutorials/windows.md

 ![zadig_window](images/zadig_install_config.png)

+* If there is more than one instance of GreatFET in Zadig (e.g., one for Interface 0 and one for Interface 1), the driver needs to be set at the "composite" level.
+By default, Zadig hides the composite devices (as Windows will automatically assign it the usbccgp.sys driver).
+First select Options and then enable List All Devices.
+Select Options again and then disable Ignore Hubs or Composite Parents.
+Then find the GreatFET composite entry and assign the relevant USB driver to the composite device (additional note, "libusbk" has been reported as working better than "libusb-win32" by some).

 ### GreatFET
 * Open a new command prompt (close any existing one if you have one open) and enter ```pip install greatfet```